-This month the ATN joins several organisations in the field in the organisation of a training conference for healthcare professionals on Friday 8 November in London.
+On 8 November the Advanced Therapies Network joined several partners in the field to organise a training conference for healthcare professionals in London.
 Here, Prof. Uta Griesenbach, President of the British Society for Gene and Cell Therapy talks about the rationale behind the conference, the challenges for training in this area and plans for the future.

 What was the rationale behind organising this one day conference professionals on cell and gene therapies?